JulianOzelRose/TR-SaveMaster/README.md

 ## Using heuristics to determine the health offset
 Health is stored in a similar fashion for each game.
 Health is represented as a UInt16 number ranging from 0 (dead) to 1000 (full health).
-In Tomb Raider I-III, there are several offsets that store health interchangably.
+In Tomb Raider I-III, there are several offsets that store health interchangeably.
 In Tomb Raider: Chronicles, there is a health offset range.
 In other words, health is dynamically allocated.
 Since writing to the incorrect health offset may cause the game to crash, it is important to determine the health offset with an accurate method.